 There are several ways to pay for your drinks but regardless of how you choose, make sure you are ready when the time comes.
 If paying by credit or debit card, you can open a bar tab.
-The bartender will add your drinks to the bar tab and charge your card at the end of the night.
-Or, you can pay each time you place an order.
-There is also the option to pay with cash.
+The bartender will add your drinks to the tab and charge your card at the end of the night.
+You can also pay each time you place an order by card or cash.

 How To Order Vodka and Gin